ycrc/ycrc.github.io/docs/clusters-at-yale/guides/vasp.md

 # VASP

+!!! note
-NOTE: VASP requires a paid license.
-If you looking to use VASP, but your research group has not purchased a license, please do not use the cluster installations without first [contacting us](/#get-help).
+    VASP requires a paid license.
+If you wish to use VASP on the cluster and your research group has purchased a license, please [contact us](/#get-help) to gain access to the cluster installation.
 Thank you for your cooperation.

 ## VASP and Slurm